bohaoist/OxSocket/README.md

-# netlib
-## What is it ?
+## What is netlib ?
-A Object abstraction Layer for Networking Communications Calls in C++
+A object abstraction layer for networking communications calls in C++

-## What do i need to build it?
-A C++ Compiler and stdlib and some magic.

 ## How do i build it?
 ```Bash